Yoga Dance with Diana Peters-Ross and Robin Diamond

 We offer an 8:00 AM yoga class EVERY DAY, 365 days per year.

-Check the calendar above to see who is teaching every day.
+Check the calendar above to see who's teaching and join us!

 There is no charge for any of our offerings.
 If you'd like to support our mission to make vibrant health accessible to all by offering free, donation-based classes, workshops, and events, please make a donation via Venmo @everydaywellbeingMA, or mail a check to Everyday Wellbeing to 5 Edgewood Terrace, Hadley MA 01035.